kmishra9/PL2-AWS-Setup/README.md

 5. In your web browser navigate to the [CIS Ubuntu Linux 16.04 LTS Benchmark Level 1 marketplace page](https://aws.amazon.com/marketplace/pp/B078TPPXV2?qid=1549956548098&sr=0-5&ref_=srh_res_product_title) and subscribe your SPA account to the software.
   - **Note**: This step may take a few minutes to complete but the page will notify you when your account has been successfully subscribed.

-6. Navigate to the [AWS Workspaces Console](https://us-west-2.console.aws.amazon.com/workspaces/home?region=us-west-2#listworkspaces:) and use it to create a "Standard" Windows 10 AWS Workspace called `Administration` in the US-West-2 (Oregon) region.
-Do not enable "Self Service Permissions" or "Amazon WorkDocs" and set the email to be your SPA email.
-The workspace should have a root volume capacity of 80GB and a user volume capacity of 0GB, both of which should be encrypted, and the "AutoStop (1 hour)" running mode is recommended.
-This can take up to 40 minutes to full create.
-  - **Note**: Before you can create a Workspace, you will need to create a new `Simple AD` that will have `Size = Small`, an `Organization Name` of your choosing, `Directory DNS Name = corp.example.com` and a password for the *Directory Administrator* (which is different from the `Administration` workspace you're creating).
+6. Navigate to the [AWS Directory Service Console](https://us-west-2.console.aws.amazon.com/directoryservicev2/home?fromOldConsole=true&region=us-west-2#!/directories) and use it to create a new `Simple AD` that will have `Size = Small`, an `Organization Name` of your choosing, `Directory DNS Name = corp.example.com` and a password for the *Directory Administrator*.
 You should generate a password using the strong random password generator linked from your copy of the Documentation Template and document the password in the *Directory Administrator* section of the AWS Workspaces credentials table.
 During creation of the `Simple AD`, you should also select the default VPC and subnets `us-west-2a` and `us-west-2b`.
 This will take a few minutes to create.
   - **Documentation**: Feel free to examine additional documentation on ["What Gets Created"](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_details_simple.html?icmpid=docs_ds_console_help_panel) when you create a directory with `Simple AD`.

+7. Navigate to the [AWS Workspaces Console](https://us-west-2.console.aws.amazon.com/workspaces/home?region=us-west-2#listworkspaces:) and use it to create a "Standard" Windows 10 AWS Workspace called `Administration` in the US-West-2 (Oregon) region.
+Enable "Self Service Permissions" and "Amazon WorkDocs" and set the email to be your SPA email.
+The workspace should have a root volume capacity of 80GB and a user volume capacity of 0GB, both of which should be encrypted, and the "AutoStop (1 hour)" running mode is recommended.
+This can take up to 40 minutes to full create.
   - **Note**: Attempting to create the Terraform setup from outside the Workspace (which is within the same VPC as the EC2 instance) will fail due to a VPC security group (firewall) configured only to allow access to the instance from within the VPC.
 Similarly, this ensures _your instance cannot be accessed from anywhere except one of the AWS workspaces that you set up_, and this is in an intentional design decision to ensure the data and instance stay secure.
 For advanced users attempting to change or modify this behaviour, see the `VPC` and `EC2` modules for more details.

+8. As you wait for the Workspaces to initialize, navigate to the [`Directories` tab](https://us-west-2.console.aws.amazon.com/workspaces/home?region=us-west-2#directories:directories).
+You should see the directory you created earlier.
+Select the directory and `Update Details`.
+Select `Access to Internet` and enable internet access, if it is currently disabled.
+  - **Note**: if you get the error `Internet Gateway not attached to your Amazon VPC`, navigate to the [AWS VPC Console](https://us-west-2.console.aws.amazon.com/vpc/home?region=us-west-2#igws:sort=internetGatewayId) and create a new internet gateway.
+Leave the `Name tag` field blank.
+Then, select the newly created internet gateway and attach it to the default VPC to which your directory is also attached to.
+Finally, ensure the [VPC's route table](https://us-west-2.console.aws.amazon.com/vpc/home?region=us-west-2#RouteTables:sort=routeTableId) to `Destination=0.0.0.0/0` targets the internet gateway you just spun up and its status is "Active".
+    - **Documentation**: Feel free to examine additional documentation on [Creating a VPC, Internet Gateway and Subnet](https://campus.barracuda.com/product/emailsecuritygateway/doc/41099104/creating-a-vpc-internet-gateway-and-subnet/) and [AWS Routing 101](https://medium.com/@mda590/aws-routing-101-67879d23014d).

 ## Administration From an AWS Workspace